Start9Labs/docs/src/guides/device-guides/mac/mac-tor.md

 ## Install Homebrew

-1. If you do not already have Homebrew installed, follow the installation instructions [here](https://brew.sh/).
+1. If you do not already have Homebrew installed, follow the installation instructions <a href="https://brew.sh/" target="_blank">here</a>.
 TLDR: Open the Terminal and paste the following line:

         /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"